jameslegg/chef-locker/README.md

  *  lockid - lock-test1

- * lockwait - needs to be 20 seconds or less to have a chance of gaining the lock because of connection timeouts.
-For most chef resources waiting for the lock to free up is not practical curently.
+ * lockwait - Time to wait while blocking for the lock

  * zookeeper - a string in the format hostname:port